TUVIMEN/1337x-scraper/README.md

 # Results

-You can see scraped results [here](https://huggingface.co/datasets/hexderm/1337x).
+You can see scraped results of entire site [here](https://huggingface.co/datasets/hexderm/1337x).